jimmywarting/StreamSaver.js/README.md

 the file system (I'm not talking about chromes sandboxed file system or any other web storage).
 This is accomplish by emulating how a server would instruct the browser to save a file using some response header + service worker

-StreamSaver.js is the solution to saving streams on the client-side.
-It is perfect for webapps that need to save really large amounts of data created on the client-side, where the RAM is really limited, like on mobile devices.

 **If the file you are trying to save comes from the cloud/server** use the server instead of emulating what the browser does to save files on the disk using StreamSaver.